clairebear11213/tankgame/README.md

 ## jar folder is used to store the built jar of your term-project.
 NO SOURCE CODE SHOULD BE IN THIS FOLDER.
 DOING SO WILL CAUSE POINTS TO BE DEDUCTED

-## IDE: IntelliJ IDEA Community Edition 2019.2.2
+### IDE: IntelliJ IDEA Community Edition 2019.2.2
 ## Java 11
 ## It works if you clone the entire repo and then use TankRotationExample's main() to run
 ## WASD for left moving, SPACE to shoot
 ## arrow keys for right moving, ENTER to shoot
-## the tanks still move through walls, though there are unbreakable and breakable, but print
+## the tanks still move through walls, though there are unbreakable and breakable
+## tanks still move through each other but print
 ## the life decreases, but only prints, does not show on the screen
 ## I had to make the screen smaller to fit my computer
 ##